o3de/o3de.org/content/docs/user-guide/programming/components/reflection/serialization-context/_index.md

 }
 ```

-## Using the DataContainer to Serialize a Template Class
+## Using the data container to serialize a template class

 After you have defined a data container, you can use it to serialize a specific type.
-For example, to set up serialization for the templated `AZStd::vector<T>,` you must serialize `SerializeGenericTypeInfo<T>` for `AZStd::vector`.
+For example, to set up serialization for the templated `AZStd::vector<T>`, you must serialize `SerializeGenericTypeInfo<T>` for `AZStd::vector`.
 To create the class data structure, you use the following `Create<ContainerType>` function:

 ```cpp
 SerializeContext::ClassData::Create<ContainerType>("AZStd::vector", GetSpecializedTypeId(), Internal::NullFactory::GetInstance(), nullptr, &m_containerStorage);